-To accomplish these outcomes, WorkTexas operationalizes these four strategic resources:
+To accomplish these outcomes, WorkTexas operationalizes these five strategic resources:

 - A blended approach to Career Technical Education (CTE), which includes dedicated staff and quality curriculum (provided both digitally and on paper) as well as support through an integrated dashboard.
 This blended approach, provided by the Premier High School curriculum and infused with NCCER, state of Texas TEKS-aligned standards, allows a student to pursue his/her academic studies with the support of a caring knowledgeable adult and the use of technology to allow for a more flexible time schedule.
 This, in turn, creates time for in-the-field CTE internships and paid apprenticeships as well.
 Work-study does not need to be a post-secondary experience; it can happen at the upper high school level, too.

 - Industry partners who realize that employers need to take a more active role in creating a qualified, sustainable workforce.
 These partners will work with WorkTexas to create digital badging curriculum to allow students to stack competencies and skills required in a particular sector or possibly multiple sectors.
 The partners will also give feedback on the curriculum and the way in which the material is taught, thus ensuring industry partner satisfaction remains the focus and priority for WorkTexas outcomes.